nicnosis/iu-courses/j360/docs/web-syllabus.md

 The instructor reserves the right to adjust students' participation grade according to the level of participation and frequency of attendance for that student.

+### Homework
+This class has short homework assignments designed to test and reinforce knowledge from class.
+The homework assignments are not graded, but they are absolutely essential for success.
+Students who do not complete homework are likely to struggle and fall behind.
+The homework assignments are designed to closely reflect lecture material and make projects much easier to complete.

+### Presentation
+You will give an informal presentation, about five minutes in length, about a topic related to web design.
+While this course covers a lot of material, it only begins to scratch the surface of web development and computer programming.
+The idea behind these presentations is that students will do some research about a subject related to web design and share it with others.

 ### Final
 There is no final exam for this class.